hananoyama/architectural_kata/ADR1 - feedback.md

 ## Decision
 Keep separate feedback processor components to handle customer-initiated vs merchant-solicited feedback.

 Our initial thought was to have a feedback processor component that handled all sorts of user feedback.
 However, customer-initiated feedback requires a more event-driven approach than merchant-solicited feedback.
 For the former, the mechant may have to triage and respond quickly to a quality issue.
 For the latter, the merchant can review responses at their own leisure.
-The workflows governing how both are connected and analyzed are different.
+The workflows governing how both are collected and analyzed are different.

 ## Consequences
-This decision will allow for customer-intiiated feedback to have a different set of metadata/messaging contract from merchant-solicited feedback.
+This decision will allow for customer-initiated feedback to have a different set of metadata/messaging contract from merchant-solicited feedback.
 One can follow an event-driven workflow and the other a request-driven workflow.